hannesdelbeke/unreal-qt/README.md

 ## Quickstart

 1. Add the unreal_qt folder in your python path.
 See [unreal docs](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/ScriptingAndAutomation/Python/#pythonpathsintheunrealeditor)
-2. create following sample script and add to unreal python path.
+2. Use the following code snippet to create `sample.py` and add it to unreal python path.
 ```python
 # 1. SETUP - this step can automatically run on editor startup when added to your init_unreal.py
 import unreal_qt